-Candidate Profile Statements
+Ngā Kōrero Whaitake a te Kaitono Candidate Profile Statements

-The Local Electoral Act allows for candidate profile statements (CPS) to be provided by each candidate with the completed nomination form.
-If an election is required these are then collated by the electoral officer and forwarded to electors in a booklet with the voting papers.
+The Local Electoral Act 2001 allows for candidate profile statements (CPS) of up to 150 words to be provided by each candidate with the completed nomination form.
+If an election is required these are then collated by the Electoral Officer and forwarded to electors in a booklet with the voting papers.
 Refer also to the notes listed in Appendix 1 for word limits and translation requirements.

-Candidate profile statements must be provided electronically via email or on a media device, in a MS Word document that has been spell checked.
-As the electoral officer could receive dozens of profiles, consistent format of delivery and content is required (refer to guidelines below).
+Candidate profile statements must be provided electronically via email or media device, in a MS Word document that has been spell checked.
+As the Electoral Officer could receive dozens of profiles, consistent format of delivery and content is required (refer to guidelines below).